Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 How to get rid of pests from the money tree?

-If you have figured that your money tree is enduring a pest infestation, you need to take action immediately as pests multiply very fast that can cause much damage to your plant.
+If you have figured that your money tree is enduring a pest infestation, you must take action immediately, as pests multiply quickly and can cause much damage to your plant.

 Here are the ways of getting rid of pests:

-• You can even handpick the bugs if you can see them clearly.
+- You can even handpick the bugs if you can see them.

-• Mix Neem oil with water and make a solution out of it.
-Pour it in a spray bottle and spray it all over the plant.
+- Mix Neem oil with water and make a solution out of it.
+Pour it into a spray bottle and spray it all over the plant.
 Continue this for at least two weeks.

-• You can go for chemical pesticides available in the market but check the ingredients to ensure that it doesn’t contain harmful chemicals for the plant.
+- You can go for chemical pesticides available in the market, but check the ingredients to ensure that they don’t contain harsh and harmful chemicals for the plant.

 Fungal diseases can be another common reason that can lead to two holes in the leaves of your money tree.
 It can also bring other problems to your plant.